-Unemployment in Scotland decreased in the latest quarter, new figures show.
+Unemployment in Scotland fell slightly between August and October, new figures show.

 Fewer people in north-east seeking work as job centre hails ‘really encouraging’ year-on-year claimant count fall